 Russia’s inflation probably accelerated for a fifth month in October as droughts drove up prices for grains, economists said.

-The central bank in September unexpectedly raised interest rates as concerns over inflation outweighed the dangers of a slowing economy.
+Policy makers in September unexpectedly raised interest rates as concerns over inflation outweighed the dangers of a slowing economy.
 The pace of price growth has surged past the central bank’s target of 5 percent to 6 percent this year.
 Dry weather damaged crops this year in Russia, the third-biggest wheat exporter last season, cutting global stockpiles and helping boost food costs 7.7 percent in July-September.

 “In the near term I don’t expect a slowdown in inflation,” Evgeny Nadorshin, chief economist at AFK Sistema, a Russian investment company with assets ranging from telecommunications to oil, said by phone Nov.
 2. “There are no monetary-policy measures that can contain inflation in 2012.”